UC Student Health Insurance Plan (UC SHIP)

-*PLEASE NOTE* Student Health does not bill directly to any outside insurance policy carriers, so a waived student will be charged individual fees to their BARC billing account for visits and services received at Student Health.
+*PLEASE NOTE* Student Health is not affiliated with any outside private insurance carriers, and cannot bill directly to your private insurance, a waived student will be charged discounted "registered student" fees to their BARC billing account for visits and services received at Student Health.
+Students can access an itemized statement to submit a claim for reimbursement.

 UC SHIP Insurance Grant